Multilayer bootstrap networks: Theoretical analysis

-\begin{proof} We prove Theorem \ref{thm:1} by first transferring MBN to a supervised regression problem and then using the bias-variance decomposition of the mean squared error to get the bias and variance components of a relaxed version of MBN.
+In the following, we analyze the estimation error of the proposed method formally: \begin{thm} The estimation error of the building block of MBN $\mathcal{E}_{ \mbox{ensemble}}$ and the estimation error of a single $k$-centroids clustering $\mathcal{E}_{ \mbox{single}}$ have the following relationship: where $\rho$ is the pairwise positive correlation coefficient between the $k$-centroids clusterings, $0\leq \rho \leq 1$. \end{thm} \begin{proof} We prove Theorem \ref{thm:0} by first transferring MBN to a supervised regression problem and then using the bias-variance decomposition of the mean squared error to get the bias and variance components of MBN.
 The detail is as follows.